P4-Research/nikss-p4c/backends/ebpf/docs/design.md

 For now, we suggest take 1 byte (or packet) per period and based on that calculate proper pir/cir period that will match a desire speed.

 RFC 2698 explicitly says that buckets are initially full so values pbs_left and cbs_left must have buckets size.

+If meter is not initialized it returns GREEN colour by default (see PSA spec).
+For Indirect Meter no table entry means uninitialized meter.
+For DirectMeter a user has to zero pir_period field.